CosmosContracts/juno-tools-docs/docs/03-dashboards/07-upload-contract/02-guide.md

 In this guide, we'll go over how to upload a smart contract.

-## Generate a WASM File
+## What's a WASM file?
 When a smart contract is going to be deployed on the Juno network, a WASM file must be generated first.
+WASM, web assembly, is a portable binary-code format popular among blockchain applications.

 That's because the code will be interpreted by different machines and there is a need for a common understanding of a code, like a protocol.